Updated: Apr 11

 "Drink Every Hour" Experts

 The "drink regularly, thirsty or not" experts recommend the opposite.
-They say performance is improved, and heat illnesses are prevented by their guidelines.
-The "drink to thirst" experts stress that these guidelines are the result of lab experiments, not real world - real race conditions.
+They say heat illnesses are prevented by their guidelines, and performance is improved.
+The Drink to Thirst experts done agree.
+The Drink to Thirst experts stress that these guidelines are the result of lab experiments, not real world - real race conditions.
 This 2016 article by Elizabeth Quinn on verywellfit outlines the drink thirsty or not guidelines.

 Get Ready for Activity in the Heat